jksinton/nextcloud-docker-caddy/README.md

 # Install Docker

-This guide assumes you have installed docker and docker-compose for your system.
-Consider following [this](https://wiki.archlinux.org/title/Docker) guide for Arch-based systems.
+This guide assumes you have installed docker and docker-compose on your system.
+Consider using [this](https://wiki.archlinux.org/title/Docker) wiki article on how to install and intially ocnfigure docker for Arch-based systems.

+## Docker's Data Root
 Consider that by default docker images are located in ```/var/lib/docker/```.
 You may consider moving the data root directory for docker if ```/var/lib/docker/``` doesn't have enough space for your Nextcloud data.
 You can configure the data root directory in ```/etc/docker/daemon.json```.
 See [this](https://wiki.archlinux.org/title/Docker#Images_location) for more information.
 For a fresh installation of docker, you may need to create the ```/etc/docker``` directory and ```/etc/docker/daemon.json``` file.

+## Docker user group
 This guide also assumes the user running the command is part of the ```docker``` user group or is being run by root (for example, via ```sudo```).

 # Create a Docker Network

 Create a docker network outside of your compose files.
-This will be used to connect Caddy and the Nextcloud docker app.
-In your compose files, you will flag these networks as being ```external```, which tells docker compose not to manage the networks.
+This will be used to connect Caddy to the Nextcloud docker app.
+In your compose files, you will flag the docker networks as being ```external```, which tells docker compose to NOT manage the networks [See, for example](https://docs.docker.com/compose/how-tos/networking/#use-an-existing-network).

 Run ```mk-networks.sh```:
 ```bash